phil-88/realtime_dwh_test/README.md

 After all ksql is worth giving a shot in 2020 as a cheap and cheerful engine for realtime stream processing.

 # Conclusions
 If GPU is not a problem mapd is a complete operational DWH.
-It has all database features and ready to use with realtime data.
+It has a whole set of database features and ready to use with realtime data.

-And ksql is a simple and production ready tool for data processing inside kafka infrastructure.
+And surprisingly ksql turned out to be a simple and effective tool for data processing inside kafka infrastructure without need to go hard way with java.